 U. Seth Ottensoser

 U. Seth Ottensoser graduated with high honors in 1992 from Queens College of the City University of New York, where he was elected to and became a member of Phi Beta Kappa.
 He received his J.D. in 1995 from the University of Southern California School of Law.
-Mr. Ottensoser was named a leading lawyer by Super Lawyers Magazine in the Fall 2010, and 2013-2016 editions and in the 2011, and 2013-2015 Super Lawyers Business Editions in the litigation practice area for his work in securities litigation.
-In addition, he was recommended in The Legal 500 in 2011, 2012 and 2016.
+Mr. Ottensoser has been repeatedly named a leading lawyer by Super Lawyers Magazine (2010, 2013-2018) and by Super Lawyers Business Editions for his work in securities litigation (2011, 2013-2015).
+In addition, he is recommended by The Legal 500 (2011, 2012; 2016).

 Mr. Ottensoser recently won a two-day bench trial in New York State Supreme Court on behalf of one of the Firm’s clients, in a matter relating to architectural and engineering matters.

 Mr. Ottensoser also lectures on the issues of civil procedure, federal practice, class actions, securities regulation, corporate finance and corporate governance, and has written extensively and been published on those matters.
-Mr. Ottensoser is also a frequent guest lecturer at Harvard Law School, lecturing most recently in January 2016 on “Discounted Cash Flow Analyses: The Wrong Inputs Can Lead to Catastrophe,” in February 2015 on “Investment Banking: The Critical Component in Merger and Acquisition Litigation,” in January 2014 on “Stock Valuation in the Context of Delaware Litigation and Appraisal Actions,” in January 2013 on the topic of “Valuation of Securities: The Devil Is In The Details,” in October 2010 on the topic of “Global v.
+Mr. Ottensoser is also a frequent guest lecturer at Harvard Law School, lecturing most recently in October 2017 on “Kinross: the Anatomy of a Securities Class Action,” in March 2017 on developments in Delaware litigation relating to statutory appraisal rights (at the 6th Annual Harvard Association for Law and Business Symposium), in January 2017 on “Recent Developments in Merger and Acquisition Litigation and Third-Party Liability,” in January 2016 on “Discounted Cash Flow Analyses: The Wrong Inputs Can Lead to Catastrophe,” in February 2015 on “Investment Banking: The Critical Component in Merger and Acquisition Litigation,” in January 2014 on “Stock Valuation in the Context of Delaware Litigation and Appraisal Actions,” in January 2013 on the topic of “Valuation of Securities: The Devil Is In The Details,” in October 2010 on the topic of “Global v.
 Golden and Maric v.
 Plato: The Importance of Discounted Cash Flow Analyses in Delaware Litigation,” and, in September 2009 on the topic of “Merger Multiples in the Context of Delaware Litigation.”
-In addition, Mr. Ottensoser has co‑authored many articles including: “Developments in Private Securities Litigation Pleading Standards and Other Significant Case Law Developments,” Practising Law Institute 33rd Annual Institute on Securities Regulation, November 8-10, 2001 and “Leveraged Buyouts – Issues From the Shareholder Plaintiffs’ Perspective,” Association of The Bar of the City of New York, Leveraged Buyouts and Other Private Equity Investments, Structuring and Negotiating Investments in Today’s Market, September 24, 2001.
+In addition, Mr. Ottensoser has co-authored many articles including: “Developments in Private Securities Litigation Pleading Standards and Other Significant Case Law Developments,” Practising Law Institute 33rd Annual Institute on Securities Regulation, November 8-10, 2001 and “Leveraged Buyouts – Issues From the Shareholder Plaintiffs’ Perspective,” Association of The Bar of the City of New York, Leveraged Buyouts and Other Private Equity Investments, Structuring and Negotiating Investments in Today’s Market, September 24, 2001.

 Mr. Ottensoser is admitted to the Bar of the State of New York and to practice before the United States Courts of Appeals for the Second, Third, Eighth, and Ninth Circuits, and the United States District Courts for the Southern and Eastern Districts of New York, the District of Colorado, and the Eastern District of Wisconsin.
 Mr. Ottensoser has served as a member of the Special Committee on Mergers, Acquisitions and Corporate Control Contests of the Association of the Bar of the City of New York (now known as the New York City Bar Association).